Ajaynb/cpsc-355/Project Part 2/README.md

 - Double range `$`: the range for next bomb is 2x
 - Extra bombs `@`: the number of bombs will be added 2
 - Extra score `!`: the score will be added 100
-- Heaven `~`: player will ??? immediately, super rare to appear
+- Heaven `~`: player will ??? immediately, extremely rare to appear
-- Hell `-`: player will ??? immediately, super rare to appear
+- Hell `-`: player will ??? immediately, extremely rare to appear

 Heaven and hell.
 One will make you die and one will make you win immediately, but you don't know which one is which...